HL7/US-Core/input/pagecontent/medication-list-guidance.md

 #### De-duplication of Data

 Medications may be duplicated in a medication list when multiple sources of data are used to generate the list.
-To provide a list of a patients’ medications, it may be necessary to “de-duplicate” the medications on the list.
+To provide a list of a patient’s medications, it may be necessary to “de-duplicate” the medications on the list.
 The deduplication activity **MAY** be provided by the server but **SHOULD** be provided by the client.

 This specification does not specify deduplication best practices, however systems can consider the following approaches: